 Budgeting Tips for Single Moms — Stretching One Income Across a Family

+Childcare in the U.S. averages $1,000–$2,000 per child per month for full-time daycare.
+For a single mom earning the U.S. median household income (around $80,000 in Census Bureau 2023 data), that single line consumes 25–40% of after-tax income — before rent, before food, before transportation.
 Single-mom budgeting carries a different weight than dual-income household budgeting.
-There is no second paycheck to absorb a bad month.
-There is no second person to take an emergency call from a daycare or a school.
-There is no second adult to take a child to a doctor's appointment that conflicts with a work meeting.
+There's no second paycheck to absorb a bad month.
+There's no second person to take an emergency call from a daycare or a school.
+There's no second adult to take a child to a doctor's appointment that conflicts with a work meeting.
 Every choice — including budgeting choices — runs through one set of constraints, one calendar, and one income.

 The financial frameworks for budgeting work the same; the application has to account for the structural realities.
-The tips below come from common patterns that single moms consistently report as the difference between financial stability and recurring crisis.
-They are organised by the categories where the structural realities matter most.
+The tips below come from common patterns single moms describe as the difference between financial stability and recurring crisis.

 Tip 1 — build the emergency fund first, even before paying down lower-interest debt